lshpaner/CEEM585_Supervised_Learning_Techniques_in_R/code/CEEM585_Project_Shpaner_Leonid.md

 not accept the offer?
 </li>

-<br> <font color="blue"> Using the test data (30% hold out), the model’s
+<br> **Using the test data (30% hold out), the model’s accuracy is only
-accuracy is only 15% improvement above baseline, coming out to 65%.
-However, the model’s ability to correctly classify the
+15% improvement above baseline, coming out to 65%.
+However, the model’s ability to correctly classify the <font color="black"> `Accept` </font>
-<font color="black"> `Accept` </font> class is effectively high at 95%
+class is effectively high at 95% specificity.
-specificity.
 The ROC Curve calculates an AUC (area under the curve) score of \~64%, so model performance is quite low.
-Moreover, the ROC Curve below shows that as the true positive rate increases, so does the false positive rate, so, for every increase in the false positive rate, there is a greater increase in false alarms. </font>
+Moreover, the ROC Curve below shows that as the true positive rate increases, so does the false positive rate, so, for every increase in the false positive rate, there is a greater increase in false alarms.**

 ``` r
 test_prob  <- predict(acquisition_result, test_df, type = 'decision')